 The species is distributed in the Richtersveld and parts of Namaqualand.

 The plant used to be called Cheiridopsis peersii.
-There is a variation called C. turbinata var. minor which may be the plant shown here (http://davesgarden.co).
+There is a variety called C. turbinata var. minor, which may be the plant shown here (http://davesgarden.co).